Quickstart for Editors

 Complete a semi-diplomatic transcription of an early edition of your play.
 In many

-if we are able to convert an EEBO-TCP transcription for use in your edition.
+if we are able to convert an EEBO-TCP transcription of a print witness for use in

 If you are encoding your own edition, generate a basic modernized text from your semi-diplomatic